 For example, the hashtag of the word 'fishing' will matter to you if you are selling rods and reels.
-Similarly, you can get some results if you use hashtags of 'fishing-rod' or 'fishing reel.'
+Similarly, you can get some results if you use the hashtags of 'fishing-rod' or 'fishing reel.'
 It all depends on the product that you are selling.

 Aside from hashtags, you can also use influencer databases or networks.
 This is where you can specifically search for influencers based on topics.
 The influencers in these websites are usually divided into categories, and you can readily reach out to them because their contact information is included.

 One platform that will work for this purpose is Scrunch.
 This has a tool that will allow you to filter your search based on the micro-influencer category.
 This way, you only get influencers who are relevant to your business.

 Micro-Influencer Marketing Pros and Cons

-If you are still on the fence on whether you should incorporate micro-influencer marketing into your business, here are some pros and cons that you should consider.
+If you are still on the fence about whether you should incorporate micro-influencer marketing into your business, here are some pros and cons that you should consider.

 - Higher engagement - One of the advantages of micro-influencer marketing is higher engagement.
 And this is based on real numbers.
 According to statistics, business owners can sell 6x more with micro-influencer marketing because the market is hyper-targeted.

 - Lower cost - Influencer marketing is genuinely for everyone because hiring social media influencers that have followers between 10k to 100k is much more affordable than working with social media celebrities.
 This is the best route for business owners who don't have a huge marketing budget.
 It will allow them to promote their brand without sacrificing their profits.